torgeiraamboe/torgeiraamboe.github.io/content/misc/have-read.md

 # 2026

+- ***The black swan: The impact of the highly improbable*** -- Nassim Nicholas Taleb
+- *Hillbilly elegy: A memoir of a family and culture in crisis* -- James David Vance
+- *Mending reality: An advocates exsistential journey with mental health* -- Cohen Miles-Rath
+- ***Invisible cities*** -- Italo Calvino
+- *The plague* -- Albert Camus
 - *Operation Heartbreak* -- Duff Cooper
 - *The Prince* -- Niccolò Machiavelli
 - *Admiral Hyman Rickover: Engineer of power* -- Marc Wortman